MoritzTockner/PiDLidar/README.md

 * `SingleChannel`: ???
 * `LidarType`: 1 --> Triangulation, 0 --> Time of Flight

 which can be accessed via setters and getters.
-The member variables
+The member variables:
 * `SoftVersion`
 * `HardwareVersion`
 * `SerialNumber`
 * `isAngleOffsetCorrected`
 * `AngleOffset`

-are read-only and only be accessed with their corresponding getters.
+are read-only and can only be accessed with their corresponding getters.
 The sensor can be controlled with the following methods:
-* `initialize`
+* `initialize`: Initializes the LIDAR with the configured parameters.
+A few lines of device information are printed and the sensor starts spinning and stops again after a very short time
-* `doProcessSimple`
+* `doProcessSimple`: returns true when the samples of a full rotation are ready and stores their information in a `LaserScan` (around 600 `LaserPoints`)
-* `turnOn`
+* `turnOn`: starts the sensor rotation and sampling.
+It has to be initialized first
-* `turnOff`
+* `turnOff`: stops the sensor rotation and sampling
-* `disconnecting`
+* `disconnecting`: the sensor can't be started anymore after disconnecting.
+First it has to be initialized again

-The corresponding sourcecode can be found in [include/ydlidar_protocol.h](include/ydlidar_protocol.h) and [include/CYdLidar.h](include/CYdLidar.h).
+The corresponding sourcecode can be found in [include/ydlidar_protocol.h](include/ydlidar_protocol.h) (`LaserPoint`, `LaserConfig` and `LaserScan`) and [include/CYdLidar.h](include/CYdLidar.h) (`CYdLidar`).
 A python wrapper exists for all these classes and their methods (see the following section).

 # YDLidar Python SDK
 ## Installation